ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

       }
     }
 ```
-in other words in should also be input select in IoB.
+in other words, there should also be select input in IoB.

 ### Timer
-Timer could be simulated by following script:
+Timer could be simulated by the following script:

 ```
 createState(